Scientists print out super-slim battery

 Power boffins have developed a prototype battery that’s not only lighter and thinner than existing power cells, but is produced using a printing process.

 Weighing in at less than 1g and measuring less than a millimetre thick, the 1.5V battery is printed using a silk-screen technique, similar to that used for T-shirts.
-A “rubber lip presses the printing paste through a screen onto the substrate”, scientists at the Fraunhofer Research Institution in Germany said.
+A “rubber lip presses the printing paste through a screen onto the substrate”, scientists at the Fraunhofer Institute in Germany said.
 A mask marks out the area to be printed.

 This process means the battery can be produced very cost-effectively, the development team believes.

 This battery was printed and can power limited-lifespan gadgets